abevoelker/jdbc-openedge/README.md

 ## Usage

+Add the gem to your Gemfile for whichever version corresponds to your OpenEdge version (note: **don't** use the spermy operator, `~>`):

+    gem "jdbc-openedge", "11.1"

-Add the necessary .jar files to your Java `$CLASSPATH`, and then use
+Then add the necessary .jar files to your Java `$CLASSPATH`, and in your code do

     require 'jdbc/openedge'